-YESTERDAY morning, at 9.30, I was fortunate in witnessing a stationary dust-whirl, about a hundred yards from where stood, on a dust-covered highway lying due east and west.
-The morning was warm, 67° '5 in the shade, barometer at 30°06, and the sky clear, excepting a few isolated cumulus patches.
-The air was still the wind warm indicates the state of the state air was still, the wind-vane indicating north-west.
-The ap-pearance of the whirl presented a resemblance to a fountain of water playing, only the base was broader than the upper part, which was perfectly columnar.
-It remained, for nearly five minutes, absolutely stationary, then suddenly ceased, recom-mencing for a few seconds, on a much smaller scale, some ten yards westwards.
-Its height, when at its best, would be about of fort and its dimension of fort.
-25 feet, and its diameter, midway, 2 feet.
+YESTERDAY morning, at 9.30, I was fortunate in witnessing a stationary dust-whirl, about a hundred yards from where I a standary dust-wint, about a futured yards from where is stood, on a dust-covered highway lying due east and west.
+The morning was warm, 67° 5 in the shade, barometer at 30°06, and the sky clear, excepting a few isolated cumulus patches.
+The air was still, the wind-vane indicating north-west.
+The appearance of the whirl presented a resemblance to a fountain of water playing, only the base was broader than the upper part, which was perfectly columnar.
+It remained, for nearly five minutes, absolutely stationary, then suddenly ceased, recommencing for a few seconds, on a much smaller scale, some ten yards westwards.
+Its height, when at its best, would be about 25 feet, and its diameter, midway, 2 feet.
 I could not correctly ascertain the spiral motions of the whirl, but judged the outer spiral to move from right to left, and upwards.
 The wind jumped round into the north-east shortly afterwards, with clear sky, and the barometer steadily rising.
-No others were seen J. LOVEL. during the day.
+No others were seen during the day.
+J. LOVEL.
 Driffield, June 17.